Tom Soehn: Coaching career

 After retiring as a player, he became an assistant coach to Bob Bradley at the Fire and then moved to D.C.
 United to become Peter Nowak's top assistant in 2003.
 During his time as the top assistant, D.C.
 United won MLS Cup in 2004, and a Supporters Shield in 2005.
 On December 21, 2006, Soehn replaced Nowak as the head coach at United.
-While working for D.C.
-United, Soehn and his family lived in Ashburn, Virginia.

 On November 3, 2009, it was announced that Soehn had withdrawn himself for consideration for a contract renewal, ending a three-year reign that included a Supporters Shield in 2007, an Open Cup in 2008 and Open Cup Runner-Up in 2009.

 On January 19, 2010, Soehn was given the job as Director of Soccer Operations by Canadian soccer club Vancouver Whitecaps FC.
-On May 30, 2011 it was announced that he would take over as head coach of the Vancouver Whitecaps, after Teitur Thordarson was let go by the club.
+On May 30, 2011, it was announced that he would take over as head coach of the Vancouver Whitecaps, after Teitur Thordarson was let go by the club.
 After the 2011 season ended, Soehn stepped down from the head coaching role in favor for Martin Rennie and reclaimed his former position as Director of Soccer Operations.

 On November 15, 2012, it was revealed that Soehn and Vancouver Whitecaps FC had mutually parted ways.

 As of January 10, 2014, Soehn has been brought to the New England Revolution as an assistant coach to Jay Heaps.

 On September 18, 2017, it was reported that Jay Heaps had been fired and that Soehn would take over as the interim coach of the New England Revolution.

 On August 16, 2018, the newly-formed Birmingham Legion FC announced that Soehn would become head coach of the team ahead of their first season in the USL.
+On April 9, 2025, he was released as head coach of Legion FC.